maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 ## Maps

-- Allow to associate one value to another
+- Allows to associate one value to another
 - Format: `map[KeyType]ValueType`
 - Zero-Value: `nil`
-- Length of `nil` map: `0`
+- Length of a `nil` map: `0`
 - Attempting to read a `nil` map returns the zero-value of the `ValueType`
 - ***WARNING: Attempting to write to a `nil` map results in a `panic`***